tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/H5 SDK/接口文档_intl.md

 SdkAppId and openId are the required parameters for requesting this API, where openId is for identifying a user and must be unique in an Application (only INT64 value type is supported).
 You can get SdkAppId from Tencent Cloud Console, and set rules for creating openId as a developer.

->To start a voice chat, you need to initialize and call the SDK to enter a room.
+>You must initialize the SDK before entering a room.

 ### Function prototype